-Good oral hygiene should always be practiced since the loss of a single tooth can have major impact upon your oral health and appearance.
+Good oral hygiene should always be practiced since the loss of a single tooth can have major impact upon your infant’s, children or teen’s oral health and appearance.
 Although we will use every measure to prevent tooth loss, there are still some occasions when a tooth may need to be extracted.
 A tooth may need to be extracted if the following occurs:

 - Severe decay

 - Infection or abscess

 - Malpositioned teeth